 Bonnie began summering in New Hampshire when she was ten years old.
-She has lived in northern New England since she was 18, and has spent the last 3.5 decades in New Hamphire.
+She has lived in northern New England since she was 18, and has spent the last 3.5 decades in New Hampshire.
 She moved from the Lakes Region to southern New Hampshire after her marriage in 2007.

-She and her husband, Wayne, a Vietnam Veteran, purchased their home in Salem in 2008.
+Bonnie and her husband, Wayne, purchased their home in Salem in 2008.
 Between them, they have raised three children and are proud grandparents of four.
 Bonnie is committed to leaving the planet a better place for her children and grandchildren, starting with making Salem a healthier, more prosperous community.

-Two children, one stepchild, four grandchildren
+- Two children, one stepchild, four grandchildren

 Vermont College/Norwich University, Lyndon State College, and Lakes Region Community College

 - Fine & performing arts, education and business courses

-• Graduate with highest honors
+- Graduate with highest honors

 - National Honor Society

-Founder of NH Right to Know GMO
+- Founder of NH Right to Know GMO

-Elected and appointed offices:
+Elected and appointed offices

 Salem Zoning Board of Adjustment

-• Elected as Vice Chair for 1-year term in March 2020, and re-elected in 2021 and 2022.
+- Elected as Chair for a 1-year term in March 2020, and re-elected in 2021 and 2022.

 Salem Democratic Town Committee

 - Elected as Secretary in 2017.
 Re-elected for 2019-2021.

 Rockingham County Democrats

 - Elected as an At-Large Member, Executive Committee 2017.
 Re-elected in 2019 and 2021.

-Summered in NH for over 50 years
+- Summered in NH for over 50 years

-NH Resident since 1983
+- NH Resident since 1983

-Purchased home in Salem in 2008
+- Purchased home in Salem in 2008

-Reducing carbon footprint with solar panels on our home
+- Reducing carbon footprint with solar panels on our home

 - Avid amateur genealogist